prog-proj-novaims/Shortest-Path-to-the-Closest-Paved-Road-in-Rural-Area-/README.md

 Certainly!
 Here's an improved version of the text:

 # ETL Process
-The Extract, Transform, Load (ETL) process plays a pivotal role in preparing and processing OpenStreetMap (OSM) data for route calculations.
+The **Extract, Transform, Load (ETL)** process plays a crucial role in preparing and processing OpenStreetMap (OSM) data for route calculations.
 Let's delve into the key components of this process:

 1. **Data Extraction and Initial Processing**:
     - Initially, raw OSM data is downloaded in PBF (Protobuf Binary Format) format.